Vivien Ann Schmidt

 Jean Monnet Professor of European Integration; Professor Emerita of International Relations and Political Science

-Vivien Schmidt is Honorary Professor at LUISS Guido Carli University in Rome.
-She has also been a visiting professor or visiting scholar at the Free University of Berlin, the Free University of Brussels, Sciences Po in Paris, the European University Institute, and Oxford University, among others.
-She is past head of the European Union Studies Association (EUSA) and sits on a number of advisory boards, including the Wissenschaft Zentrum Berlin, the Vienna Institute for Peace, the Foundation for European Progressive Studies (Brussels), and the Sheffield Political Economy Research Institute.
-She has published a dozen books, over 250 scholarly journal articles or chapters in books, and numerous policy briefs and comments, most recently on the Eurozone crisis.
-Her current work, supported by a Guggenheim fellowship, focuses on the ‘rhetoric of discontent,’ through a transatlantic investigation of the populist revolt against globalization and Europeanization.
+Vivien Schmidt is currently Visiting Fellow in the Schuman Center at the European University Institute in Florence, Honorary Professor at LUISS Guido Carli University in Rome, and Senior Fellow at the Zoe Institute in Cologne and Brussels.
+She has also been a visiting professor or visiting scholar at numerous institutions, including Sciences Po in Paris, Free University of Berlin, Free University of Brussels, European University Institute, Cambridge University, Oxford University, and Harvard University, where she was also co-chair of the European Union Study Group from 2008 to 2023.
+She is past head of the European Union Studies Association (EUSA) and sits on a number of advisory boards, including the Wissenschaft Zentrum Berlin (2014-2022), the Vienna Institute for Peace, and the Foundation for European Progressive Studies (Brussels).
+She has published thirteen books, over 300 scholarly journal articles or chapters in books, and numerous policy briefs and comments.
+Her most recent work, supported by a Guggenheim fellowship, focuses on the ‘rhetoric of discontent,’ through a transatlantic investigation of the populist revolt against globalization and Europeanization.
+She is also currently completing her book: The Power of Ideas and Discourse in Political Analysis: A Discursive Institutionalist Perspective.

 Professor Schmidt’s areas of expertise include European Union, European politics and society, France, comparative politics, comparative political economy, democratic theory, and neo-institutionalist theory (discursive institutionalism).